programme-lv/dev_env/README.md

 7. To attach to website (Next.js service)
    1. Select "Reopen in container" action, select "website";
    2. In website devcontainer, execute "yarn install" & "yarn run dev";
+8. If backend+website started successfully, proglv is on localhost;

 Unfortunately, each time after attaching to container, vscode closes folder.
 To attach to another devcontainer, reopen vscode in this folder again.
+Use Ctrl+r shortcut for faster movement.